velartrill/velartrill.github.io/orig/kestrel.md

 "Really?
 You sounded really shocked--"

 "Only because I misunderstood what exactly they did to you.
 When you said 'rape' I heard this as _teshruh,_ a betrayal of your bonds of camaraderie and common purpose, a selfish, spiteful act of sexual cruelty and exploitation that traumatized and damaged you without concern for your wellbeing.
-Instead it sounds like what you're describing is what we would call _gattesh_; 'forced sex,' you might say."
+Instead it sounds like what you're describing is what we would call _teshgat_; 'forced sex,' you might say."

 "There's a difference?"